Expat’s guide to living in Canada

 Cats and dogs coming into Canada may need a microchip, vaccinations, and a health certificate.
 Rabbits, ferrets, and some birds also have regulations them and may need to pass a health inspection.
 Make sure you know the rules before you get your heart set on moving to Canada with pets.

 And keep in mind the weather and the predators!
 Most cats in Canada are indoor cats because the freezing winters, eagles, and pumas can be a bit too much of a risk.
 Not that there are eagles and pumas lurking around every corner, but it does pay to be careful.
-If you do want to introduce your animal friend to a comfortable Canadian lifestyle, Links can help you get them over with our Pet Relocation Service.
+If you do want to introduce your animal friend to a comfortable Canadian lifestyle,

 There are about 400 airports in the country (13 of which are international) and air transport can be a good way to get around, especially for business trips.
 Regional and local busses also connect Canada, and Greyhound Canada is the major national bus service.